syself/cluster-api-provider-hetzner/README.md

 ## 📖 Documentation

-Documentation can be found at [https://syself.com/docs/caph](https://syself.com/docs/caph).
-If you don't want to access an external website, you can refer to the docs in markdown format at the [/docs](/docs) directory.
+Documentation can be found at [caph.syself.com](https://caph.syself.com).
+You can contribute to it by changing the content at the `/docs` directory.

+## 💬 Contact

+For more information about Syself, our platform, or any generall information about the Cluster API Provider Hetzner, feel free to reach out to us.
+Below are some ways to contact our team:

+- **Email**: Send us questions at contact@syself.com
+- **Website**: Visit [our website](https://syself.com) for more information about Syself
+- **LinkedIn**: Follow us on [LinkedIn](https://www.linkedin.com/company/syself/) for announcements
+- **Newsletter**: Consider subscribing to [our LinkedIn newsletter](https://www.linkedin.com/newsletters/the-syselfer-7223788357485543424/) for regular news about CAPH

 ## 🚀 Getting Started